Sorooshi/Depression_Spectrograms/README.md

-# -Depression Prediciton using Spectrograms and AI
+# Depression Severity Prediciton using Spectrograms and AI